fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

     Costello, Shane, email:shanecost2002@gmail.com

 ## Announcement
-Hey guys, the class codes are now available at the following links: [planet.c](./programs/week9/mon/planet.c) and [student.c](./programs/week9/mon/student.c).
-Kindly ensure that your Classwork16 is submitted by 6 AM tomorrow, October 15th.
+Hey guys, the class codes are now available at the following links: [arraypointer.c](./programs/week9/fri/arraypointer.c) and [student.c](./programs/week9/fri/student.c) and [student.h](./programs/week9/fri/student.h).
+Kindly ensure that your Lab8 is submitted by 6 AM tomorrow, October 19th.

 ## Quiz7
 Quiz7 will cover C type string on week8.
 Please review the codes and slides provided.